 Citrus and avocado trees need to be well-watered through the heat of summer.
 Build a basin for water to soak in deeply but start it one foot away from the trunk to prevent crown rot.

 Pay attention to your roses.
 As the weather heats up, it is critical to irrigate them thoroughly or the plants will become stressed, making them more susceptible to diseases.
 Hopefully, your roses are mulched which will keep moisture and temperature regulated.
 Irrigate your roses with an inch of water, two times a week.
 Also, breaking from the usual practice of not watering roses overhead, this is a good month to wash down the plants.
 Make sure to do this in the early morning so the leaves are dry by the evening.

 A good rule of thumb when applying fertilizer – Always water thoroughly before and after feeding.
 If you fertilizer when soil is dried out, you plants will suffer burn and won’t absorb the fertilizer.
-I water one day, fertilize the next.
+Water one day, fertilize the next.

 Tomatoes could use a dose of fertilizer now.
 Use an all-purpose fertilizer and water thoroughly when you are done.
-For best flavor, it is suggested not to pick tomatoes for at least 24-48 hours.
-I’m assuming this is for the same reasons as the cantaloupes, i.e. diluting sugar content in the fruit.
+For best flavor, it is suggested not to pick tomatoes for at least 24-48 hours after applying for best flavor.

-It’s Ada Perry™ time for roses.
+Recommended fertilizer for roses is a formula called Ada Perry’s Magic Formula™.
 Walter Andersen Nursery is the only place in town that carries Ada Perry’s special mix.
 Rose growers swear by it!